Aldo Nova: 1980s–1990s

 Signing with Portrait Records, Nova released a self-produced album Aldo Nova in 1982, that had two singles: "Fantasy" and "Foolin' Yourself".
 The Top 40 success of "Fantasy" led to Nova being listed as a one-hit wonder by VH1 in 2009.

 Nova's second album Subject...Aldo Nova from 1983, had two singles: "Monkey on Your Back" and "Always Be Mine".
 His third album Twitch from 1985, had two singles: "Rumours of You" and "Tonite (Lift Me Up)".

 Nova was displeased with the third album and the record company's insistence on making a more commercial album.
 After supporting the Twitch album, Nova's label refused to release him from his contract, and he stopped working with Portrait.
 In 1990, Aldo Nova wrote the main guitar riff used in the Jon Bon Jovi song, "Blaze of Glory".
 In 1991, to return the favour, Bon Jovi worked with Nova to release Blood on the Bricks on Bon Jovi's label Jambco Records.
 It had three singles: "Blood on the Bricks", "Medicine Man", and "Someday".

-In addition, Nova produced some early Celine Dion albums.
+In addition, Nova produced some of Celine Dion's early albums.
 He co-wrote the hit song, "A New Day Has Come" for Dion, and has been featured playing guitar, synthesizer, and percussion on her records.
-He also wrote her songs "Your Light", "I Can't Fight the Feelin'", and "You and I" (which was used as Hillary Clinton's campaign song and as the Air Canada theme song).
+He also wrote her songs "I Love You", "Your Light", "I Can't Fight the Feelin'", and "You and I" (which was used as Hillary Clinton's campaign song and as the Air Canada theme song).
 He co-wrote the Blue Öyster Cult song "Take Me Away" and was a member of the Guitar Orchestra of the State Of Imaginos on their album Imaginos.

+In 1994, he brought his hard rock riffs, guitar solos, and energy to the French superstar Patrick Bruel on his album Bruel and on his 1995 tour, with great success.

 In 1996, he received a Grammy Award as producer for Celine Dion's Falling into You for Album of the Year.
 In 1997, he released his own album Nova's Dream, which was seen as a return to his "signature" style of hard rock.
 He co-wrote the Latin Grammy nominated song "Aqui" for the Chilean rock group La Ley on the album Uno.
 He also co-wrote and co-produced four other tracks on that album, which won a Grammy for best Latin/Alternative/Rock Album.

 As a songwriter, Nova's hits include Clay Aiken's "This Is The Night" (co-written with Chris Braide and Gary Burr), which in the US was a number 1 hit and the best-selling single of 2003.
 He wrote one and co-wrote more songs on Dion's Taking Chances album.